 Video CRO: 6 Tips for Using Video to Boost Conversions [Guest Post]

-People like video.
+People like videos.

 However, producing effective video content is difficult.
 For one, video production costs tend to be higher than the costs of written content.
-Anecdotally, I’ve also found it much more difficult to produce video that stands out and performs well than it is to produce functional written content.
+Anecdotally, I’ve also found it much more difficult to produce a video that stands out and performs well than it is to produce functional written content.

 This post is all about how to do video right.
 Essentially, this will cover six ways you can use video content to help convert more website visitors into leads, users, or customers.

-1. Spice Up Your T
+1. Spice Up Your Testimonials

 In many cases, people throw in a few quotes from well-known people, or from customers, on their landing pages.
 They usually adopt a format like this (taken from Wordable’s homepage):